-The School of Public Affairs (SPA) at American University is well positioned to prepare emerging leaders with the knowledge, skills, and network necessary to tackle the complex challenges of today through the work of its faculty in the departments of Public Administration and Policy; Government; and Justice, Law & Society.
+The School of Public Affairs (SPA) at American University is well positioned to prepare emerging leaders with the knowledge, skills, and network necessary to tackle the complex challenges of today through the work of its faculty in the departments of Public Administration and Policy; Government; and Justice, Law & Criminology.

 Founded in 1934, SPA is one of the top-ranked schools of public affairs in the United States.
 Like American University itself, SPA has a deep, historical commitment to public service, and attracts both undergraduate and graduate students intent on careers in public affairs, whether in the public, private, or non-profit sectors.
 The school attracts excellent students and its outstanding faculty provides challenging educational experiences.
 The school's Washington, D.C., location provides a distinct advantage in educating and preparing leaders for careers in public affairs, as well as engaging scholars and policymakers in important policy dialogue.